William Armistead (1762–1842)

 Four men of the same name are named in Elizabeth City County records between 1755 and 1770.
 The oldest was named a constable in 1757 and 1761 and a justice of the peace the following year, and tax records named him in "Gent" or "Sr." but all his children are accounted for, including his son William (a/k/a "Jr").
 This William may have been named for his grandfather, whom one genealogist believes was Col. William Armistead of North Carolina.
 His son James studied on and off at the College of William and Mary, and became a mariner, which may mesh with the family tradition of him being a wastrel.
 James' son William was on the Elizabeth City County Committee of Safety.
 Another man "Mill" William Armistead had an Elizabeth City County William Armstrong as a great-great-great-grandfather, and moved from North Carolina to Elizabeth City County after the Revolution and married Elizabeth, the daughter of Booth Armistead.
 His grandfather John Armistead was a planter in Northampton County (now Warren County, North Carolina) on the Roanoke River as well as Halifax County, Virginia on the other side and returned to the Elizabeth City area during the conflict to sell many provisions to the Continental Army.
 Of his many children, his sons Tignal and Albridgeton Armistead were officers, while his son Robert remained in North Carolina tending the farm.
 James Armistead married Ann by 1758 and died by 1771.
 That this William Armstrong named his Alabama plantation "Gosport" and such was a major shipyard in the Hampton Roads area of Virginia further indicates he may have been James' son and no contradictory evidence has been found, unlike with other men of the same name.

 This William Armistead married twice, and had children by both wives.

-The 1790 first federal census shos the future William Armistead of Clarke County Alabama lived in Warren County, North Carolina.
+The 1790 first federal census shows the future William Armistead of Clarke County, Alabama lived in Warren County, North Carolina.
 His family included two boys under 10 years old and two girls.